 The original proclamation described National Grandparents day as a time to “honor grandparents, to give grandparents an opportunity to show love for their children’s children, and to help children become aware of the strength, information, and guidance older people can offer.”

 Today, grandparents are more than just a fountain of wisdom: They’re taking on an even more active family role by raising not only their own kids, but their grandchildren as well.
 According to AARP, more than 2.5 million children in the U.S. had their grandparents as their primary caregivers in 2012.
 So the loving bonds and lifelong lessons we receive each day from our elders are important now more than ever!

 There are so many ways you can show Grandma and Grandpa how much you appreciate the way they’ve shaped your life.
 Host a family reunion where you can play games and share stories, or find a local National Grandparents Day event that you can attend with the whole family.
 These festivities are often sponsored by schools, senior centers, and other nearby organizations.
-You can also show your grandparents how unforgettable they are by giving them the gift of the forget-me-not flower, the official bloom of National Grandparents Day, or surprising them with a beautiful Vase Expressions bouquet personalized with your most memorable photo!
+You can also show your grandparents how unforgettable they are by giving them the gift of the forget-me-not flower, the official bloom of National Grandparents Day, or surprising them with a personalized gift that they’ll treasure forever!

 No matter how you celebrate the day, you’re sure to make Grandma and Grandpa’s golden years even more precious!